 Federal Trustees must comply with NEPA and CEQ's NEPA implementing regulations, 40 C.F.R.
 1500-1508, when proposing restoration projects.
-NEPA requires federal agencies to consider the potential environmental impacts of proposed actions.
-NEPA provides a mandate and framework for federal agencies to determine whether their proposed actions have significant environmental effects5 and related social and economic effects, consider these effects when choosing between alternative approaches, and inform and involve the public in the environmental analysis and decision-making process.
+NEPA provides a mandate and framework for federal agencies to determine whether their proposed actions have significant environmental effects7 and related social and economic effects, consider these effects when choosing between alternative approaches, and inform and involve the public in the environmental analysis and decision-making process.

-On July 1, 2020, a notice of initiation was issued and the Regionwide TIG began developing the environmental assessment for this RP/EA prior to the September 20, 2020 effective date for CEQ's Update to the NEPA Regulations (Update to the Regulations Implementing the Procedural Provisions of the National Environmental Policy Act, 85 F. R. 43304; July 16, 2020).
-Therefore, as permitted by the Update, the Regionwide TIG prepared the environmental assessment according to the 1978 CEQ NEPA regulations that were in effect prior to the Update (40 C.F.R.
+On July 1, 2020, a notice of initiation of restoration planning was issued and the Regionwide TIG began developing the environmental assessment (EA) for this RP/EA prior to the September 20, 2020, effective date for CEQ's Update to the NEPA Regulations (Update to the Regulations Implementing the Procedural Provisions of the National Environmental Policy Act, 85 F. R. 43304; July 16, 2020).
+Therefore, as permitted by the 2020 CEQ NEPA regulations, the Regionwide TIG prepared the EA according to the 1978 CEQ NEPA regulations that were in effect prior to the 2020 CEQ NEPA regulations (40 C.F.R.
 1506.13).

-In this RP/EA, the Regionwide TIG addresses these requirements by tiering environmental analyses conducted in the PDARP/PEIS; evaluating existing analyses; and, where applicable, incorporating by reference into this RP/EA relevant information and analyses from existing project environmental assessments and conservation plans.
+In this RP/EA, the Regionwide TIG addresses these NEPA requirements by tiering environmental analyses conducted in the PDARP/PEIS; evaluating existing analyses; and, where applicable, incorporating by reference into this RP/EA relevant information and analyses from existing project EAs and conservation plans.
 Tiering and incorporating by reference from existing analyses reduces redundancy, focuses on issues of significance, and shows the interconnection of the proposed alternatives with existing programs and regional efforts to address resource issues at an ecosystem level.
 All materials incorporated, adopted, or otherwise used to support the NEPA analysis are publicly available.
 See Chapter 4 in this RP/EA for more information about tiering and incorporating by reference under NEPA, and how it applies to this RP/EA.

-As part of the planning process for the Regionwide TIG, this RP/EA identifies a reasonable range of restoration alternatives to continue addressing DWH injuries to the Birds, Marine Mammals, Oysters, and Sea Turtles Restoration Types; evaluates them under OPA and NEPA; and identifies a subset of alternatives that the Regionwide TIG prefers for implementation.
+As part of the planning process for the Regionwide TIG, this RP/EA identifies a reasonable range of restoration alternatives to continue addressing DWH injuries to the Birds, Marine Mammals, Oysters, and Sea Turtles Restoration Types; evaluates them under the OPA NRDA regulations and NEPA; and identifies a subset of alternatives that the Regionwide TIG prefers for implementation.